facebookresearch/vissl/README.md

 Learn more about the API by reading the VISSL [documentation](TODO: prigoyal).

 ## Model Zoo and Baselines
-We provide a large set of baseline results and trained models available for download in the [VISSL Model Zoo](MODEL_ZOO.md).
+We provide a large set of baseline results and trained models available for download in the [`VISSL Model Zoo`](MODEL_ZOO.md).

 ## Development

 We welcome new contributions to VISSL and we will be actively maintaining this library!
-Please refer to [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for full instructions on how to run the code, tests and linter, and submit your pull requests.
+Please refer to [`CONTRIBUTING.md`](./.github/CONTRIBUTING.md) for full instructions on how to run the code, tests and linter, and submit your pull requests.

 ## Contributors